MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 		Get-MgGroupMember -GroupId 'the object ID of the Research group' -All | ForEach {Get-MgUser -UserId $_.Id}    <br/>

-	You then need to replace the object ID of the Research group with the ID of the Manufacturing group.
+	**Important:** You must then need replace the object ID of the Research group with the object ID of the Manufacturing group.
 To do so, use the left arrow on your keyboard to move your cursor to the start of the object ID, then highlight the object ID of the Research group and hit **Ctrl+V**.
 This will replace the ID of the Research group by pasting in the object ID of the **Manufacturing** group.
 Then press Enter to run the command.
 Doing so will display the members of the **Manufacturing** group. <br/>

-	In the **Manufacturing** group, you added the following members in AD DS, each of which you should see in the list of group members:
+	In the **Manufacturing** group, you earlier added the following members to the group in the on-premises Active Directory.
+You should now see each of these group members in this Microsoft 365 group following synchronization:

 	- Bernardo Rutter